San Tung Chinese Restaurant

 The thick consistency of the black bean sauce makes it cling to the noodles in a way that seems to defy gravity.
 They’re a little sweet and full of shrimp, scallops, and squid.
 These noodles are good, but not the first thing you’ll tell someone to order after you’re done talking about the wings.

-These come with the same seafood as the black bean noodles and the bright red sauce sticks to the long chewy noodles the same way the black bean sauce does, but we like the spicy flavor of these a lot more.
+These come with the same seafood as the black bean noodles and the bright red sauce sticks to the long chewy noodles the same way, but we like the spicy flavor of these a lot more.
 They’re just spicy enough that a single tear will form in your eye after each bite.
 Then, when you’re done, the heat will dissipate just enough to make you forget about the slight burning sensation and you’ll want to dive right back in again.
 And again.
 And again.
 Order these.

 The thinly-sliced beef is sauteed in oyster sauce until it’s tender, sweet, and sticky.
 Make sure you get some rice to go with this to soak up all the sauce.